A Brief Colonial History Of Ceylon(SriLanka)

 “The TRO office in Batticaloa has been hit with grenades and gunfire on three separate occasions over the past year; in the most recent incident a security guard was killed.”

-The aid agency continued to be targeted by paramilitary and government forces after the abductions, with attacks on their Colombo and Trincomalee offices.
+The aid agency continued to be targeted by paramilitary and government

-See more in a 2007 TRO press release here
+See more in a 2007 TRO press release here.

 Also see our earlier post: Double standards on the TRO (08 February 2006)

 "More importantly, however, any hopes amongst the Tamils that the international community would intervene in their interests have again been dashed.
 Like its response to the sabotaging of last year’s tsunami deal by the Sinhala extremists, the international community has remained noticeably muted on the TRO abductions.
 At a time when wide-scale condemnation might have ensured the swift return of the missing aid workers, the international community chose to remain pointedly silent.
-Aside from a request by the US for a state investigation, there has been no official criticism."
+Aside from a request by the US for a state investigation, there has been no official criticism.""And no one actually expects an investigation of any worth, given Sri Lanka’s poor record and the identity of the suspected perpetrators of the abductions - indeed no state sponsored investigation into abuse by its security forces has resulted in a single successful conviction during the history of the ethnic conflict."

 Reconciliation A mandate by the People for the People